 Augusta and Rockbridge counties lobbying for expanded I-81

-The Augusta County Board of Supervisors passed a resolution 7-0 Wednesday night in Verona.
-It’s calling on Congress, the General Assembly, and the Governor to fully fund the work.
+The Augusta County Board of Supervisors passed a resolution 7-0 Wednesday, February 9, in Verona.
+It’s calling on Congress, the General Assembly, and Governor Glenn Youngkin to fully fund the work.

-Interstates 81 and 64 actually overlap between Lexington and Staunton, and this section is among the most heavily traveled in the Commonwealth with a lot of tractor trailer traffic.
+I-81 and I-64 actually overlap between Lexington and Staunton, and this section is among the most heavily traveled in the commonwealth with a lot of tractor trailer traffic.

 The resolution talks about 50,000 vehicles traveling it each day with more than 1,000 traffic crashes in the last five years, 10 fatalities, and nearly 400 injuries.